R.E.S.P.E.C.T.

 Photography: Adam Rouse

-Regard for the site was the cornerstone.
-The entire project was built on that same foundation of respect.
+Regard for the site was cornerstone.
+The entire project was built on that foundation of respect.
 It was the clients who set that tone.

-That show of respect came back to the clients in many ways.
+That show of respect was returned to the clients in many ways.

-Respect for the clients’ hopes and dreams for the project.
+Strong respect for the clients’ hopes and dreams for the project was one of them.

 Surface beauty is one thing (not to be ignored).
 Deep beauty is another.
-Henrybuilt strove to achieve both, creating spaces where it is more enjoyable to do basic everyday things.
-More fluid, natural, and easy.
-The delight of living with useful objects that are built to last.
+Henrybuilt set out to achieve both, creating spaces that make it more enjoyable to do everyday activities—more fluid, natural, and easy.
+There is delight in living with useful objects that are built to last.

-The white box inset into the cooking side of the kitchen was an intentional move to make it feel like an object.
-A framed piece of art in action.
+The white box inset on the cooking side of the kitchen was an intentional move to make it feel like an object: a framed piece of art in action.

-Respect for the values of the client - including the importance of sharing meals.
+There was a respect for the values of the client, including the importance of sharing meals.

 Accordingly, the kitchen is the community center of this desert retreat.

-The clients wanted the kitchen to be a place where they came together to break bread with each other and their guests.
-This is reflected in the design of the functional zones of the kitchen, enabling the guests to be on stage but out of the way of the cooking and cocktail making action.
+The clients wanted the kitchen to be a place where they come together to break bread with each other and their guests.
+This is reflected in the design of the functional zones of the kitchen, enabling the guests to be on stage but out of the way of the cooking and cocktail-making action.

 An equal level of respect was paid to the private spaces.
-While calmness prevailed, functionality was still high on the list for the clients.
-Henrybuilt applied the same care to the
+While calmness prevailed, functionality was still a top priority for the clients.
+Henrybuilt applied the same care that was applied to the kitchen to the wardrobe.

-Entertainment (beyond food) wasn’t ignored, just hidden.
-A Henrybuilt system nestles into the monolithic shapes of the living room wall- a Judd-like take on the boulders outside - concealing a screen and a bar.
+Entertainment beyond the kitchen wasn’t ignored, just hidden.
+A Henrybuilt system nestles into the monolithic shapes of the living room wall—a Judd-like take on the boulders outside—concealing a screen and a bar.

-A respect for the surrounding landscape is reflected in materials, a quiet balance of concrete, wood, and glass.
-That materiality carries into the interior.
+A respect for the surrounding landscape is reflected in the materials, a quiet balance of concrete, wood, and glass.

-The darkness of the shou sugi ban siding, is reflected in the iron-stained walnut of the Henrybuilt kitchen and pantry.
-Refined but not too perfect, reflective of the variation found in nature.
-A feeling of refinement both on the surface and inside as naturally as possible, without gimmickry, with no more hardware than is necessary, and using materials and processes simply and sustainably.
+The darkness of the shou sugi ban siding is reflected in the iron-stained walnut of the Henrybuilt kitchen and pantry—refined but not “too perfect,” reflective of the variation found in nature.
+A feeling of refinement is present on the surface and inside without gimmickry.
+No more hardware is used than necessary, and materials and processes were kept simple and sustainable.

-That a system approach can create such a natural and intuitive outcome can sound like an oxymoron.
+It may seem like an oxymoron that a system approach can create such a natural and intuitive outcome.
 Yet it is exactly what enables such results.

-The culture of respect led everyone to work towards an end-result that was better than if anyone did it on their own.
+The culture of respect led everyone to work toward an end result greater than the sum of their parts.

 “It was a true collaboration between the clients, the architects, and Henrybuilt that created the kitchen and storage program for these complete foodies,” said Aidlin.
 “Everyone was pulling on the same rope.”